adambard/learnxinyminutes-docs/objective-c.html.markdown

 ///////////////////////////////////////
 // Blocks
 ///////////////////////////////////////
-// Blocks are statements of code, just like a function, that is able to be used as data.
+// Blocks are statements of code, just like a function, that are able to be used as data.
 // Below is a simple block with an integer argument that returns the argument plus 4. int (^addUp)(int n); // Declare a variable to store the block. void (^noParameterBlockVar)(void); // Example variable declaration of block with no arguments.